chanzuckerberg/aws-oidc/README.md

 - Redeeming an id_token with the appropriate scopes
 - Exchanging that token for temporary STS credentials

 We also included a config generation web service that displays an AWS-OIDC-based Configuration file for authorized clients.
-The authorization requires an Okta Identity Provider, an AWS master role, and AWS worker roles for the accounts needed in the Config file.
+The authorization requires an Okta Identity Provider, an AWS organizations role, and AWS worker roles for the accounts needed in the Config file.

 # Install (Linux, macOS)
 We recommend using [homebrew](https://brew.sh/):